framedsc/Sitesource/markdown/GameGuides/persona5royal.md

 - [ZMenu](https://zolika1351.pages.dev/mods/persona5menu)

 @alert warning
 Development on the mod menu has finished according to the author; as such, the guide may become outdated following a game update.
+If so, as an alternative, you can roll back to a previous version of the game following [this guide](../GeneralGuides/steam_update_guide.htm).
 @end
 ## Requirements for Depth Buffer support